 Director of Communications

-The Director is responsible for communications products and services including: traditional media and public relations; event management and promotion; website and multimedia engagement, including video production and promotion; digital media outreach, including podcast creation and promotion; paid media and marketing; congressional engagement; impact analysis and market research.
+The Director is responsible for communications strategy and activities including traditional media and public relations; event management and promotion; website and multimedia engagement, including video production and promotion; digital media outreach, including podcast creation and promotion; paid media and marketing; congressional engagement; impact analysis and market research.
 The position is also responsible for the management and professional development of three full-time staff members.
-The Director reports to CNAS’ Senior Vice President and is a member of the Center’s Development and External Relations department.
+The Director reports to CNAS’ Chief Executive Officer and collaborates closely with the executive leadership team.

 Strategy, Vision and Leadership

-- Develop and implement an integrated strategic communications plan to advance CNAS’ brand identity; broaden awareness of CNAS programs, projects and initiatives; and increase the visibility of CNAS’ programs products and experts across key stakeholder audiences.
+- Develop and implement an integrated strategic communications and marketing plan to advance CNAS’ brand identity; broaden awareness of CNAS programs, projects, and initiatives; and increase the visibility of CNAS’ programs’ products and experts across key stakeholder audiences.

-- Create comprehensive communications plans in support of research projects that includes the full array of public affairs activities, including traditional media, digital media, events – both public and private, congressional engagement and donor communications.
+- Create comprehensive communications plans in support of research projects that include the full array of public affairs activities, including traditional media, digital media, events – both public and private – congressional engagement, and donor communications.

-- Work closely in conjunction with the Development team to create strategies and materials designed to promote CNAS partnership and individual giving opportunities.
+- Work closely with the Development team to create strategies and marketing materials designed to promote CNAS partnerships and individual giving.